post-intensive care syndrome

 The overall rates of stillbirths and neonatal deaths do not seem to be higher than the background rates.
 In England, there is no evidence of an increase in stillbirths regionally or nationally during the pandemic when compared with the same months in the previous year and despite variable community infection rates in different regions.

 Limited low-quality evidence suggests that the risk of infection in neonates is extremely low.
 Most infections are acquired in the postpartum period, although congenitally acquired infection has been reported.
 Unlike children who generally have asymptomatic infection, two-thirds of neonatal cases are symptomatic and a significant proportion require intensive care, although the overall prognosis appears to be excellent.

 Invasive pulmonary aspergillosis has been reported in critically ill patients with moderate to severe ARDS.
+Aspergillosis has been reported in 6% of patients admitted to the intensive care unit.
 A prospective observational study found that one third of mechanically ventilated patients with COVID-19 had putative invasive pulmonary aspergillosis.

 Intubation for more than 7 days may be a risk factor.
 Other potential risk factors include older age, chronic obstructive pulmonary disease, immunosuppression, critical illness, or use of high-dose corticosteroids.
 Consider aspergillosis in patients who deteriorate despite optimal supportive care or have other suspicious radiologic or clinical features.